Are you interested in buying a house out of state? You’re in the right place.

 The one part of the process you really need to be there in person for are the inspections.
 If you can only travel once, make it a priority to go for the inspections rather than the closing.

-This is because inspections are the part of the home buying process where all the potential problems with a home can be discovered.
+This is because inspections are part of the home buying process where all the potential problems with a home can be discovered.

 While it is possible for your Realtor to use video chat, photos, and extremely descriptive written communication to fill you in on the inspections process, it is still no substitute for seeing it with your own eyes.